tokend/auditor-node/README.md

     - PREFERRED_PEERS     - Array of strings "URL:PORT" of the publicly-visible cores
     - NODE_NAMES          - Array of strings "PUBLIC_KEY alias" of publicly-visible cores
     - HISTORY_GET_COMMAND - this is the history get command for downloading history of the platform
+    - Core image          - core docker image that should be used
+    - Horizon image       - horizon docker image that should be used

 You should receive something like this (in free format):
 ```